The gateway is deployed in the Google Cloud environment to monitor and manage your resources.

 - From the gateway login screen, provide a default Username and password.

 - Click Network.
-If required, clear the Obtain an IP Address from DHCP selection and provide the static address.
+If required, clear the Get an IP Address from DHCP selection and enter the static address.

 - (Optional) Enter VLAN, Static Routing, Proxy details.

 - From the Registration screen, enter the activation token that you copied while creating the management profile.